timescale/docs/migrate/live-migration.md

 - Your source database:
   - Uses `UPDATE` and `DELETE` statements on uncompressed time-series data.

-    live-migration does not support replicating `INSERT`/`UPDATE`/`DELETE` statements on compressed data.
+    Live-migration does not support replicating `INSERT`/`UPDATE`/`DELETE` statements on compressed data.
   - Has large, busy tables with primary keys.
   - Does not have many `UPDATE` or `DELETE` statements.